 MAIS ABSOLUMENT!

-Paris harbors an immense number of artists in all domains, most of whom are foreign-born and live not in the places once associated with them — Saint-Germain, Montmartre, Montparnasse — but in the unsung outskirts, with their (almost) affordable rents.
-The painter whose drawings dot these pages, Harald Wolff, is an example: He is German and lives in Montreuil, a plebeian suburb east of the city.
+Paris harbors an immense number of artists in all domains, most of whom are foreign-born and live not in the places once associated with them (Saint-Germain, Montmartre, Montparnasse) but in the unsung periphery, where rents are lower.
+The painter whose drawings dot these pages, Harald Wolff, is an example: He is German and lives in Montreuil, a plebeian suburb of the city's far east.

-Those outskirts are where major cultural initiatives are launched (for examples, please click here and here) and experiments tried (for a performance that made the streets the stage, click here).
+Those outlying areas are where major cultural initiatives are often launched (for examples, please click here and here) and experiments tried (for a performance that made the streets the stage, click here).

 Seen on rue Doudeauville, "Main Street"